-Reading, PA – The Worcester Railers HC (11-11-2-2, 26pts) shutout the Reading Royals (10-13-1-1, 22pts), on Friday night by the final score of 5-0 in front of 3,320 fans at Santander Arena.
-The Railers will face the Reading Royals again tomorrow as part of their second three-in-three of the season at Santander Arena on Saturday, December 30th at 7:00 EST.
+Reading, PA – The Worcester Railers HC (12-11-3-2, 29pts) lost in a close one against the Reading Royals (11-13-1-1, 23pts), on Saturday night by the final score of 4-3 in front of 3,233 fans at the Santander Arena.
+The Railers will face the Reading Royals again tomorrow at Santander Arena on Sunday, December 31st at 3:05 EST.

 The game started right where they left off last night: physical.
 The Royals would do most of the heavy lifting in this department as they committed their 8th and 9th penalty of the weekend with a tripping minor penalty by Royals Forward Kenny Johnson (0-0-0) and a bench minor by Forward Tag Bertuzzi (1-0-1) committed while he was on the bench.
 The Railers offense would make them pay on the Bertuzzi minor penalty.
 Joey Cipollone entered the offensive zone with the puck in the middle of the ice where he found Zach White open on the right wing of their offensive zone.
 White quickly sent a cross-ice pass to an open Daylan Kuefler on the left side dot and sniped it past Royals goaltender Parker Gahagen’s blocker side.
 Bertuzzi came back the other way three minutes later for Reading and tied the game 1-1 going into the second period.
 The Railers led the period in shots on goal 13-11.